-It is one of the most important elements of the human organism, which is why two thirds of the total amount of cholesterol in circulation are produced by the organism itself.
+It is one of the most important elements of the human organism, which is why two-thirds of the total amount of cholesterol in circulation is produced by the organism itself.
 Only one third comes from food.

 What then is the relation between cholesterol and the risk of cardiovascular disease?

 The Harvard Medical School stated in a recent publication that it’s not the health villain that it’s made out to be, and the view of cholesterol as a problem in hydraulics, resulting in artery blockage, is no longer valid.
 An avalanche of data suggests that increased levels of cholesterol are linked mainly to the existence of inflammation.

 Although we hear the term “inflammation” frequently, most people do not have a clear idea as to its exact meaning.
 Inflammation is linked to many health problems and cardiac disease in particular.

 In fact, inflammation is not a bad thing; rather it is a normal function of the body.
 All it is is the body’s reaction to a threat; internal or external.

 During inflammation the following takes place: